List of awards and nominations received by Regine Velasquez

-Regine Velasquez is a Filipino singer and actress who has received several awards and nominations for her contributions in music, film and television.
+Regine Velasquez is a Filipino singer and actress who has received numerous awards and nominations for her contributions in music, film and television.
 She rose to prominence after winning the television talent show Ang Bagong Kampeon in 1984 and the Asia Pacific Singing Contest in 1989.
 Velasquez signed a record deal with Viva Records and released her self-titled debut album in 1987.
 Later that year, she was named Most Promising Female Entertainer at the 10th Aliw Awards for her work.
 Her succeeding albums Nineteen 90 (1990) and Tagala Talaga (1991) won her the awards for the Most Popular Female Entertainer at the Box Office Entertainment Award ceremonies in 1991 and 1992.

 Reason Enough (1993), Velasquez's fourth studio album, included the single "Sana Maulit Muli".
 She won Awit Awards for Best Performance by a Female Recording Artist for the song, and Best Performance by a Duet for "Muli" with Gary Valenciano.
 Velasquez's first international album, Listen Without Prejudice, was released in May 1994.
 Its lead single "In Love With You" was nominated for two Perfect 10 Music Awards, including Favorite Performance in a Song.
 She had full conceptual and creative control as the executive producer of her tenth studio album R2K, which was released in November 1999.
 In support of the album, she headlined the R2K Concert in April 2000 and won Best Female Major Concert Act at the Aliw Awards for the production.
 Velasquez was also named the Most Popular Female Entertainer at 30th Box Office Entertainment Awards, making her the first artist in the award show's history to receive the honor for the tenth consecutive year.